 Scoop: Coming Up on a Rebroadcast of THE BIG BANG THEORY on CBS - Monday, August 19, 2019

-"The D & D Vortex" - When the gang finds out Wil Wheaton hosts a celebrity Dungeons and Dragons game involving William Shatner, Joe Manganiello, Kareem Abdul-Jabbar and Kevin Smith, deception and betrayal are the path to make it to THE ONE open seat, on a rebroadcast of THE BIG BANG THEORY, Monday, August 19 (8:30-9:00 PM, ET/PT) on the CBS Television Network.
-(Originally broadcast 2/21/19.)
+"The Conference Valuation" - When Penny and Bernadette go to San Diego for a pharmaceutical sales convention, Wolowitz is in charge of the kids.
+Also, Sheldon finds a book on experimenting on kids, and the guys plus Amy make a day of it, on a rebroadcast of THE BIG BANG THEORY, Monday, August 19 (9:00-9:30 PM, ET/PT) on the CBS Television Network.
+(Originally broadcast 3/7/19.)

 Leonard and Sheldon are brilliant physicists - geniuses in the laboratory but socially challenged everywhere else.
 Enter beautiful, street-smart neighbor Penny, who aims to teach them a thing or two about life.